 How to Avoid Getting Sick in India

-Top 10 Tips how not to get Sick when Traveling in India
+Top 10 Tips How to Not Get Sick Travelling India

 1. Pack Emergency Medications